peopledoc/jenkins-epo/README.rst

 | |PyPI| |CI| |Code Climate| |Requires.io|

 A pure python poller based on GitHub API.
-This is an alternative solution to jenkins poll or GitHub webhook.
+This is an alternative to jenkins poll or GitHub webhook.

 Features